 The Authority's retirement plan is a defined contribution plan, which provides benefits at retirement for all full-time employees who work twenty hours or more per week, are at least twenty-one years of age and have performed one year of service.
 The Authority contributes an amount equal to five percent of the annual gross salary of the covered employees.
 Employees can also contribute an amount not to exceed ten percent of their salary.
-Contributions made by the Authority and employees for year ending December 31, 2008 were \$58,689.
+Contributions made by the Authority and employees for year ending December 31, 2009 and 2008 were \$57,964 and \$58,689, respectively.

-NOTE 11: COMMITMENTS AND CONTINGENCIES
+NOTE 10: COMMITMENTS AND CONTINGENCIES

-The Authority leases equipment under operating lease agreements which require monthly payments ranging from \$24 to \$239 and expire at various times through December 2009.
-Rent expense under all operating leases for the year ended December 31, 2008 was \$2,802.
+The Authority leases equipment under operating lease agreements which require monthly payments ranging from \$24 to \$239 and expire at various times through December 2013.
+Rent expense under all operating leases for the years ended December 31, 2009 and 2008 were \$2,936 and \$2,802, respectively.